 4. The Expressive

 Expressives’ main strength is that they’re highly sociable.
 They’re very outgoing (just like Amiables), but are much more charismatic, persuasive, and ambitious.
+They enjoy the company of others and like to be surrounded by people since it’s a great opportunity to express how they feel and what they think.

-How to sell to Expressives?
+How to Sell to Expressives?

 - Aim for a long-term partnership – just like Amiables, Expressives want to build a trusted partnership.
 Make sure to treat them like potential long-term partners rather than a one-time customer.
+Once they bond with someone, it’s harder to get rid of them.

-How to treat Expressives in customer service?
+How to Treat Expressives in Customer Service?

 - Let them blow the steam off – Expressives are full of energy, so don’t stop them from releasing it (especially when they’re angry).
 After they’re done, proceed with resolving the issue.